 Appraising is an always changing profession.
-Regularly, it seems, appraisers are asked to offer extra information or have steps added to their research.
-All to ensure the end user gets the best information available.
-In order to stay current with the always changing requirements, Barnes Appraisal Company is constantly seeking new tools and improving processes to increase efficiency so we can do more work for our customers.
-At Barnes Appraisal Company we know that time is important to everybody, so below are some tips you can do to speed up the process on any appraisals you order from Barnes Appraisal Company.
+Often, it seems, appraisers are asked to offer additional information or have steps added to their data gathering.
+They do this additional work to guarantee their client receives the best information available.
+To stay current with the constantly changing requirements, Barnes Appraisal Company is constantly researching additional tools and improving processes in order to increase efficiency so we can do more work for our clients.
+Since Barnes Appraisal Company knows that time is important to everyone, below are a few things you can do to decrease turn times on any appraisals you order from Barnes Appraisal Company.

-- By ordering online, you automatically receive e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
-Ordering online is the single biggest time saver available to both of us!
-No longer do we have to manually enter information from a fax, and you don't have to wonder whether the order was received.
+- With online ordering, you get automatic e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+No longer do we have to retype information from a fax, and you don't have to wonder whether the order was received.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to pass long with the request.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to pass long with the request.
+Even a list of recent area sales is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.

-If you have any questions about your property or a job we're working on for you, you're always free to call us at
+You're always free to contact us if you have any questions about your property or an appraisal we're working on for you.

-- Cookie-cutter homes are relatively easy to appraise.
-What takes time is analyzing how unique characteristics contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we will find out on our own anyway, and knowing them as early as possible makes your report arrive earlier.
+- Cookie-cutter houses are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we will find out on our own anyway, and knowing them as soon as possible makes your report arrive more quickly.

-Coming from you -- the person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
-Please feel free to point your clients to our website, where we have lots of pages of helpful information for homeowners as well as others regarding the appraisal process.
-Encourage them to call us if they want to familiarize themselves with our staff and services.
-And tell them it's in their interest to set the appointment soon!
+Hearing it directly from you -- the person they are working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can shorten the time it takes to inspect a home.
+I encourage you to point them to our website, where we have multiple pages of helpful information for homeowners as well as others about the appraisal process.
+They can even call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment promptly!

 - No more phone and fax tag.
 Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been faster to track your report's status.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+It's never been easier to keep track of your report's status.